 Non-invasive ventilation (NIV) and continuous positive airway pressure (CPAP) are forms of ventilatory support used in acute respiratory failure when a patient remains hypoxic despite optimisation of medical management.
 Both have additional indications in the chronic setting.

-These machines are commonly seen on respiratory wards, in high dependency and intensive care settings.
+These machines are commonly found on respiratory wards, high dependency units and intensive care.
 As a medical student or foundation doctor, you would not be expected to initiate or use a machine without senior input, but it is good to have an awareness of why they are used and how they work.

 NIV is a form of breathing support delivering air, usually with added oxygen, via a facemask by positive pressure, used in respiratory failure.
 The term NIV is often used interchangeably with the trade name BiPAP (Bi-level Positive Airway Pressure), which is the most commonly used machine in the UK. ¹

 NIV delivers differing air pressure depending on inspiration and expiration.
 The inspiratory positive airways pressure (iPAP) is higher than the expiratory positive airways pressure (ePAP).
 Therefore, ventilation is provided mainly by iPAP, whereas ePAP recruits underventilated or collapsed alveoli for gas exchange and allows for the removal of the exhaled gas.

-In the acute setting, NIV is used in type 2 respiratory failure (for example in a COPD exacerbation), with respiratory acidosis (pH < 7.35).
+In the acute setting, NIV is used in type 2 respiratory failure with respiratory acidosis (for example in a COPD exacerbation).

 What is CPAP?